Arronk/My-Coding-Journey/log.md

 Nothing too exciting today, decided I would detour back to FCC to re-attempt a couple of FCC front end projects and the basic javascript algorithms before I head back to do Colt Steele's advanced web developer bootcamp.
 Once I have a few projects under my belt without any reference to the answers I think i'll go back to CS50 and finish that off.

+# Day 36: 15.05.2018

+### Progress: Spent today messing around with VS Code trying to set it all up and playing around with different lint configs

+Nothing exciting, just setting up VScode and setting up linting configs